RRC-ACE-Outreach/TechCamp/TechCamp - Web App/1 Web Programming Demo.md

 #### Follow along by video recordings on the [Red River College ACE - YouTube channel](https://www.youtube.com/channel/UC4h_O-Re8zIQ5FZTIcsrN0g).

 ### Let's Get Started
-Prior to this session, you should have completed all of the set-up steps in[these instructions](https://github.com/RRC-ACE-Outreach/TechCamp/blob/main/TechCamp%20-%20Web%20App/0%20Before%20You%20Start%20Demo.md).
+Prior to this session, you should have completed all of the set-up steps in [these instructions](https://github.com/RRC-ACE-Outreach/TechCamp/blob/main/TechCamp%20-%20Web%20App/0%20Before%20You%20Start%20Demo.md).
 If you did not, you should still be able to continue by completing steps 1-3 to create a Goorm container.

-Be sure to have Goorm open, it should look something like this: (my container name is _MyTechCamp_, yours may be different)
+Be sure to have Goorm open, it should look something like this.
+(My container name is _MyTechCamp_.
+Yours may be different.)
 ![image](https://user-images.githubusercontent.com/2661661/117020466-16b93e00-acbc-11eb-9b5f-073c79ed1387.png)

 ### Starting your Servers